This is one ugly market.

 What he's buying

 In fact, Berkshire Hathaway has been buying.
 For years, Berkshire has been sitting on a huge mound of cash, but it's now starting to deploy that money.
 Berkshire's purchases have been consistent with Buffett's statements that he doesn't expect a depression.
-For example, the company bought Burlington Northern Santa Fe
+For example, the company bought shares of Burlington Northern Santa Fe -- a cyclical railroad that would definitely be affected by a slowing economy.
+This complements his existing stake in Union Pacific

-However, the Oracle's company is being extremely selective in its purchases and focusing on top-quality businesses.
-For instance, Buffett said that he "never came close" to buying shares of Countrywide Financial
+As always, the Oracle's company is being extremely selective in its purchases and focusing on top-quality businesses.
+For instance, Buffett said that he "never came close" to buying shares of Countrywide Financial, one of the biggest subprime losers this year.
+That's Buffett following rule No. 1.

 The Foolish bottom line